7 Small Tweaks That Made My Everyday Makeup Look 10x Better

 AdvertisementADVERTISEMENT

 For so long, I kept my blush directly on the apples of my cheeks, avoiding the eye area.
-But with the tip, I've realized that when I skip under-eye concealer in favor of barrier repair balm and a little bit of blush, my face looks naturally refreshed.
+But with the tip, I've realised that when I skip under-eye concealer in favour of barrier repair balm and a little bit of blush, my face looks naturally refreshed.

 Just spot concealing